Lee Hsien Yang says he will apply for demolition of 38 Oxley Road

 SINGAPORE: Mr Lee Hsien Yang said on Tuesday (Oct 15) that he will apply to demolish the house at 38 Oxley Road, the former home of his father and founding Prime Minister Lee Kuan Yew.

-The house was Mr Lee Kuan Yew's home until his death in 2015 and was also the home of Mr Lee Kuan Yew's daughter, Dr Lee Wei Ling, until her death on Oct 9.
+The house was Mr Lee Kuan Yew's home from the mid-1940s until his death in 2015, and was also the home of his daughter, Dr Lee Wei Ling, who died last week.

 In a Facebook post, Mr Lee Hsien Yang said he would apply to demolish the house in accordance with his parents' wishes.
 He intends to build a small home on the site subsequently, he said.